Multivariate continuous-time autoregressive moving-average processes on cones: Cone valued MCARMA processes

-where the drift $\gamma_{L}$ is positive, i.e. $\gamma_{L}\in C$ and the L\'evy measure $\nu_{L}$ is concentrated on $C\setminus\set{\zero_{n,m}}$, hence jumps, small or large, of the L\'evy process are positive.
-Moreover, note that compared to~\eqref{eq:bk22-chracteristic-Levy} the diffusion part vanishes, i.e. a positive L\'evy process is of pure-jump type.
-We refer to~\cite{BNPA08} for more information on matrix-valued positive L\'evy processes.
+where $\gamma_{L}\in \cK$ and the L\'evy measure $\nu_{L}$ is concentrated on $\cK\setminus\set{\zero_{n,m}}$ and satisfies $\int_{\cK}(1\wedge \xi)\nu(\D\xi)<\infty$, hence jumps, small or large, of the L\'evy process are $\cK$-valued and of finite-variation.
+Moreover, note that compared to~\eqref{eq:bk22-chracteristic-Levy} the diffusion part vanishes, i.e. an increasing L\'evy process is of pure-jump type.
+We refer to~\cite{BNPA08} for more information on matrix-valued (increasing) L\'evy processes.